 Protecting Your Financial Interests With Powers Of Attorney

 Regardless of your age, lifestyle, income or current condition, it is possible that you might face a sudden decline in health someday.
 Naming powers of attorney can be part of your comprehensive estate plan.
-The person who you trust with power of attorney may act according to your interests in an emergency or another serious situation.
+The person whom you trust with a power of attorney may act according to your interests in an emergency or another serious situation.

 Protecting Your Financial Stability In Life

 Often as people age, it grows harder for them to remember to pay their bills, make careful purchasing decisions or manage their accounts and investments.
 Before this might happen, I can help you grant someone you trust financial powers of attorney.

 You can outline the specific types of tasks for which you want this person to be responsible.
 They cannot withdraw money or take other actions unless clearly stated in your power of attorney document.
 I can work with you one-on-one to create a customized document that suits your needs – while cautiously limiting the control that others could have over your finances.